getdozer/dozer-docs/docs/dozer.md

 Dozer, however, is engineered as a comprehensive data API backend, aiming to simplify the real-time data application building process.
 It ingests data continuously from different sources through CDC or period polling, processes it using its embedded streaming SQL engine, and then stores it in an optimized low-latency datastore.
 Beyond just maintaining updated views of data, Dozer offers a complete end-to-end solution, integrating real-time data transformation, storage, and distribution closer to the end user through its APIs.

-## Why Dozer Cloud ?
-Dozer Cloud is our fully-managed solution for real-time data application development.
-Leveraging the power and scalability of cloud services, it simplifies the process and boosts productivity.
-With features like enhanced connectivity, automated deployments, and improved observability, Dozer Cloud is an end-to-end solution that mitigates common development challenges.
-Here's a look at the key capabilities of Dozer Cloud:

-1. **Dynamic Scalability**: Dozer Cloud service automatically scales up and down according to load variations, smoothly accommodating a range of data processing needs.

-2. **Geographically Distributed Data and APIs**: Leveraging the global infrastructure of cloud providers, Dozer Cloud distributes data and APIs closer to end users for reduced latency and improved user experiences.

-5. **Automated API Versioning and Blue-Green Deployments**: Dozer Cloud incorporates automated API versioning and blue-green deployment strategies.
-This means that your team can seamlessly roll out updates, minimize downtime during deployments, and quickly roll back if necessary.

-6. **Enhanced Security and Compliance**: With advanced cloud security measures in place, Dozer Cloud offers enhanced access control and compliance with various regulatory standards.

-7. **Extended Connectivity**: Dozer Cloud provides additional connectors to enterprise databases like Oracle, broadening Dozer's data ingestion capabilities.

-8. **Enhanced Observability and Monitoring Integration**: Dozer Cloud offers improved observability features and easily integrates with monitoring tools like Prometheus, offering insights into system health and performance metrics.

-11. **Automated Data Recovery**: Leveraging cloud capabilities, Dozer provides automated backups and a robust disaster recovery plan to ensure data application resilience.